mongodb/specifications/scripts/README.md

 Use this file to automate the process of converting a specification from rst to GitHub Flavored Markdown.

+The goal of the script is to do most of the work, including updating relative links to the new document from other files.
+Note that all known features will translate, including explicit cross-reference markers (e.g. `.. _foo`) which are translated to a `<div id="foo">`.
+It will also create a new changelog entry with today's date marking the conversion.

 ### Prerequisites

 ```bash